 UC Berkeley Extension: Professional Certificate, College Admissions and Career Planning, Awarded with Distinction

 K-12: Attended schools in FL, CA, VA, HI, MA and Japan

-HECA (Higher Education Consultants Association), President-elect
+HECA (Higher Education Consultants Association), Board of Directors, Past President

 NACAC (National Association for College Admissions Counselors)

 Poets and Quants: More College Applicants Are Hiring Consultants.
 Do You Really Need One?
 2016 Alaska Airlines, January 2014 Magazine, "College Bound"